Updated: 07 June 2023 & medically reviewed by Hailey Shafir

 There are both inpatient and outpatient programs available to help with Vicodin addiction.
 For those suffering from opioid withdrawal, detoxing in an inpatient or outpatient rehab facility with medication-assisted treatment (MAT) can help to reduce discomfort and support the early phases of recovery.
 Being in a safe, structured setting can also increase the likelihood of success by removing triggers for relapse.

-Most people who complete a rehab program for opioid addiction will often need ongoing support to aid recoveries, such as additional therapy, support groups, and 12-step programs.
+Most people who complete a rehab program for opioid addiction will often need ongoing support to aid recovery, such as additional therapy, support groups, and 12-step programs.
 Long-term Vicodin addiction treatment can help to improve the likelihood of successful, lasting recovery.
 Many people also opt to take medications like Suboxone, naltrexone, or clonidine to help ease withdrawals and reduce cravings.

 If you or someone you know is suffering from a Vicodin addiction, contact a treatment center today to find out what help is available and begin the road to recovery.
 Often, the cost of inpatient or outpatient treatment will be at least partially covered by health insurance, and assistance programs are available for those who are self-paying.